Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/properties/influence/displacement.rst

 Closed NURBS Surfaces
    Control with *Surface Resolution* controls.
 (Note the normal errors, and how implicit seam shows).
 :doc:`Curves </modeling/curves/introduction>` **and** :doc:`Text </modeling/texts/introduction>`
    Control with *Surface Resolution* controls.
-Higher gives more render faces.
-   (Note that the large flat surfaces have few render faces to displace).
+Higher gives more render faces (note that the large flat surfaces have few render faces to displace).

 .. note:: Displace Modifier